ShukantPal/pixi-essentials/packages/object-pool/README.md

 # Object Pool

-This package implements a custom-tailored object pool for high frequency allocations.
-It resizes itself when demand significantly changes.
-It can be used to:
+This package implements a custom-tailored object pool for PixiJS applications.
+It provides the following features:

-* minimize memory usage _and_ the number of new allocations per frame

-* track memory leaks in short-lived objects
+* **reserve**: You can preallocate the pool size to have a set amount of objects.

+* **limit**: You can reduce the pool size after a lot of allocations.

+* **auto-GC**: The GC will reduce your pool to the reserve size after allocation demand goes down per-frame.

 ## Usage